Desire for Sin

 ONLY BY GOD'S GRACE CAN OUR DESIRE FOR SIN END

-The “desire to sin” or “desire for sin” is a dynamic topic.
+The desire to sin is a dynamic topic.
 It sounds simple, but it isn’t.
-But we need to rid it from our lives to Live.
+Yet, we need to completely rid it from our lives if we want Eternal Life, because if we die and still have a desire for sin, we reject God’s saving forgiving mercy for sin.

 “The souls in hell having been found at the moment of death with a will [desire] to sin, have with them an infinite degree of guilt; and the punishment they suffer, though less than they deserve, is yet, so far as it exists, endless.”